JTafej/Programming-Lessons/Games/12_4 Intro to Collisions.md

-## Today we will continue building the games we started last week.
+## Today we will continue building the game we started last week.
+You will see below that the code is similar to what we did last week, with a few key spots added.
 ```
 import pygame